wcharczuk/go-incr/README.md

 Think Excel spreadsheets and formulas, but in code.

-# Inspiration & Value
+# Inspiration & differences from the original

 The inspiration for `go-incr` is Jane Street's [incremental](https://github.com/janestreet/incremental) library.

-The value of this library above the Jane Street implementation is _parallelism_.
-You can parallel parts of your graph at once!
+The key difference from this library versus the Jane Street implementation is _parallelism_.
+You can stabilize multiple nodes at once using `ParallelStabilize`.
+This is especially useful if you have nodes that make network calls or do other non-cpu bound work.

 # Basics